-An enthralling 1st hand account of the Ypres experience can be found in Lieutenant Joe Maxwell’s Hell’s Bells and Mademoiselles.
-The irreverent Joe Maxwell, VC, earned a Distinguished Conduct Medal fighting with the 18th Battalion, 5th Div.
+A very readable and honest 1st hand account of the Ypres experience can be found in Lieutenant Joe Maxwell’s Hell’s Bells and Mademoiselles.
+Joe Maxwell, VC, earned a Distinguished Conduct Medal fighting with the 18th Battalion, 5th Div.
 A.I.F for his brave acts.George Franki’s Their Name Liveth for Evermore, reveals that about 15% of Mosman’s Dead in the Great War were at Passchendaele.
 More names will come to light with further research, but the impact on local communities of this catastrophic event is tragically self-evident from the roll call below.

 A.I.F.
 Volunteers associated with the local area who died during the Battle of Passchendaele.

 Individual records can found in the People section of Doing our Bit, Mosman 1914-18 They include:

 ANGLES, John Noel 23; KIA 4/10/1917; 8 Field Artillery Brigade; Passchendaele.
 Clerk.
 Born Mosman.
 Parents Jules and Mary, 4 Bardwell Road, Mosman

 ARNOLD, Benjamin Samuel 26; DOW 31/10/1917; 14 Field Company; Passchendaele.
 Plumber.
 Educated Mosman Public School.
 Address, Georges Head.
 Mother Cecilia, 6 Gouldsbury Street, Mosman.
 Served five years in 37th Fortress Engineers.
 Eight killed by shell which killed Arnold.